Last updated: November 11, 2024

 • Did you know that DU has the Text to Speech Software, Kurzweil 3000 that can be accessed by all students, staff, and faculty using Microsoft Sign On and their DU Credentials?
 Create an account today!

-• DSP needs all faculty to submit their book orders to the bookstore by the bookstore deadline because a single textbook can take 30 or more hours to remediate.
+• SDS needs all faculty to submit their book orders to the bookstore by the bookstore deadline because a single textbook can take 30 or more hours to remediate.

 Enhancing Digital Access in the Canvas Course:

-In a similar vein, all class content, whether on Canvas or provided in class, needs to be accessible, so that students can use text speech with all coursework.
-Please work with OTL to ensure all your course content is accessible prior to the start of your course.
+All class content, whether on Canvas or provided in class, needs to be accessible, so that students can use text speech with all coursework.
+Explore the UDOIT tool to enhance the accessibility of your Canvas course.

 Questions about other accommodation?